Spellbinding beauty by rail

 Today we travel northwards through Italy by rail, before changing trains in Milan.
 Our journey continues into Switzerland, continuing to Mulhouse, where we overnight.
-If you have chosen to return by air, you will transfer to Genoa airport today for your flight back to the UK.

 On Day 10 we take the high-speed TGV to Paris.
 Here we connect with the Eurostar to London, where our tour concludes.